shakfu/py-js/README.md

 pymx     | min-devkit | c++    | concise, modern, using [pybind11](https://github.com/pybind/pybind11)
 zpy      | max-sdk    | c      | uses [zeromq](https://zeromq.org) for 2way-comms with an external python process

-The common idea in these externals is to help you use and distribute python code and libraries in your Max applications.
-They are differentiated in the way that this is done.
+The common objective in these externals is to help you use and distribute your python code and libraries in your Max applications.
+They are largely differentiated in the way that this is done and in the choice how to deploy your patch, package or standalone.

 Please see below for a full overview and feature comparison of the externals.

-For a sense of relative maturity, about 80% of development time to-date has gone into the first two externals (`py` and `pyjs`) with the remaining distributed to the others.
+For a sense of relative maturity, about 80% of development time to-date has gone into the first two externals (`py` and `pyjs`) with the remaining distributed in order of decreasing time to the others.

+A significant time of this project has been devoted to developing different ways that the externals can be packaged.

 Please note that all of the externals currently only work on MacOS x86_64 and were written when the max-sdk did yet fully transition to using cmake.

-There is a branch (`m1`) which is working on Apple Silicon compatibility and using the new build infrastructure, but it's still not yet fully functional and is also part of a slow cleanup and restructuring effort, so you may find that a number of things still look funny and redundant in the master branch.
+There is a branch (`m1`) which is working on Apple Silicon compatibility and attempting to use the new build infrastructure, but it's still not yet fully functional and is also part of a slow cleanup and restructuring effort, so you may find that a number of things still look funny and redundant in the master branch.

 For some of the less developed externals and experimental features please don't be surprised if Max seg-faults (especially if you try the cython wrapped `api` module which operates on the c-level of the Max SDK).

+This README will mostly cover the first two externals and their many build variations.
+If you interested in the others, please look in the `py-js/source/projects` section.

 ## Quickstart

 It is suggested to try out the `py` and `pyjs` objects first since they are the most mature and best documented of the collection.
 There is also no need to compile them as a [release (0.1)](https://github.com/shakfu/py-js/releases/tag/0.1) has just been made with both externals being fully codesigned and notarized.

-If you'd rather not download the [0.1 release](https://github.com/shakfu/py-js/releases/tag/0.1), compilation / installation is pretty straightforward:
+If you'd rather not download the [0.1 release](https://github.com/shakfu/py-js/releases/tag/0.1), building them is pretty straightforward:

-1. For compilation, make sure you have either Xcode or the command line tools installed via `xcode-select --install` in the terminal.
+1. Make sure you have Xcode installed and you are on an intel-based Mac.

-2. You should also have [Homebrew](https://brew.sh) python3 installed on your system (see below for more detailed installation instructions), but it is as simple as:
+2. Git clone the `py-js` [repo](https://github.com/shakfu/py-js) and run the following in the cloned repo to get the required submodules:

     ```bash
-    brew install python
-    ```

-    Note: that the default build script automatically reads your existing homebrew installed python version (currently 3.9.6 at the time of this writing.)

-3. Git clone the `py-js` [repo](https://github.com/shakfu/py-js) and run the following in the cloned repo to get the required submodules:

-    ```bash
     git submodule init
     git submodule update
     ```

+3. For the purposes of this quickstart, it is recommended to install [Homebrew](https://brew.sh) python3 installed on your system (see below for more detailed installation instructions), but it is as simple as:

+    ```bash
+    brew install python
+    ```

+    Note: that the default build script automatically reads your existing homebrew installed python version (currently 3.9.10 at the time of this writing.)

 4. Then run the following in the root directory of the `py-js` source (other installation options are detailed below) and make sure you understand that it will a symlink the `py-js` project to your `$HOME/Max 8/Packages` directory: